-

 Color: intense garnet red

-Taste: austere, generous, decisive, fresh, with thick and persistent tannins.
+Taste: austere, generous, defined, fresh, with dense and persistent tannins.

 - Vitae 4/4